Curare is considered a poison in the world, although strictly speaking it is a very particular poison.

 When curare reaches the blood it begins to act, producing motor muscle paralysis.
 The first muscles to be affected are the ocular and facial muscles.

 Next comes the musculature of the limbs, neck and trunk.
-The intercostal muscles and diaphragm are then paralyzed, causing asphyxia or apnea.
+The intercostal muscles and diaphragm are then paralyzed, causing apnea and asphyxia.

 ✅ What is the antidote to curare?